JustinCracchiolo/D3-Heat-Map/README.md

 # D3 Heat Map
 Data visualization using D3.js to create a heat map.
-The heat map shows the monthly global land-surface temperature deivations for years starting from 1753.
+The heat map shows the monthly global land-surface temperature deviations for years starting from 1753.

 ---
 ## Tools